Mahelsheikh/Getting-and-cleaining-data-project-Coursera/Codebook.md

-Coursera Getting and cleaing data project Code book:
+Coursera Getting and cleaning data project Code book:
 ====================================================
 #### This is a Code book to describe the `tidy_data.txt` and how it was transformed from the given data
 ## 1. Original data: